levidrone/levidrone.com/README.rst

 Building
 ========

-The OS is expected to be Ubuntu.
+The operating system is expected to be Ubuntu.
 Need to install Rust language, git, Python 3.

 To build the site locally::